UNIT: Fictional history

 From "The Power of Three" (2012), the first on screen appearance of UNIT in any Whoniverse media since the two-part Doctor Who special "The End of Time" in 2009–2010, UNIT has been shown to have been reorganised by Kate Stewart, the Brigadier's daughter.

 In the 2019 New Year special "Resolution", the Thirteenth Doctor attempts to call on Kate Stewart for assistance, but discovers UNIT operations have been suspended and replaced with an outsourced call centre, due to a diplomatic argument over funding.

 In the 2020 New Year's Day episode, "Spyfall, Part 1", it is stated that UNIT and Torchwood no longer exist.
-The 2021 episode "Survivors of the Flux" reveals it to be caused by Grand Serpent, a political figure who assumed the identity of Prentis and was instrumental in UNIT’s formation, to facilitate the Sontarans’ invasion of Earth during the Flux crisis.
-UNIT is resurrected in the 2022 BBC Centenary special "The Power of the Doctor", once again under the leadership of Kate Stewart.
+The 2021 episode "Survivors of the Flux" reveals it to be caused by Grand Serpent, a political figure who assumed the identity of Prentis and was instrumental in UNIT's formation, to facilitate the Sontarans’ invasion of Earth during the Flux crisis.
+UNIT is resurrected in the 2022 BBC Centenary special "The Power of the Doctor", once again under the leadership of Kate Stewart with a new building in London which is demolished by the end of the episode to defeat the Cybermen.

+By the time of the 2023 60th anniversary specials UNIT has relocated to a new headquarters in a skyscraper in the City of London, while remaining under the leadership of Kate Stewart.

+In "Lucky Day," (2025), a young conspiracy theorist named Conrad Clark, who was rejected by Kate Stewart, tried to destroy UNIT by falsely exposing them as frauds, something that he is nearly successful in.
+When he tried to infiltrate UNIT HQ, Kate released an alien creature called the Shreek upon Conrad and refusing to help him until Conrad admitted that he was lying for personal gain all while live-streaming the entire thing to his social media.
+Although UNIT is saved as a result, Kate's willingness to cross the line and the potential consequences of her actions started affecting her.